'We are the Blues' – Mikel, Drogba & Eto’o celebrate Chelsea’s Champions League triumph

 After leaving Chelsea, the midfielder played for AC Milan, Panathinaikos, Persib Bandung and Sabail before announcing his retirement.

-In the same vein, former Nigeria international Mikel represented the club for 11 years before departing for China’s Tianjin Teda in 2017 was not left out.
+In the same vein, former Nigeria international Mikel represented the club for 11 years before departing for China’s Tianjin Teda in 2017, and was not left out of the celebrations.

 “Well done boys, we are the blues,” the Stoke City midfielder wrote.